 What is Artificial Intelligence in HR?

 AI offers significant opportunities to improve HR processes, including self-service transactions, recruiting, talent acquisition, payroll, and reporting.
-You can learn more about how AI will change human resources here.

 What are HR technologies?